How to Protect Culture During Rapid Growth

 Some Wise Advice

-During rapid growth, invest the time required to:
+During periods of rapid growth, leaders must invest time and discipline to:

 The Bottom Line